spotify/scio/CONTRIBUTING.md

 You can contribute to Scio documentation, and the API documentation.

-Run `SOCCO=true sbt clean scio-examples/compile site/makeSite` in the project root.
+Run [scripts/make-site.sh](scripts/make-site.sh) in the project root.
 The generated site is under `site/target/site/index.html`.

 The examples in the markdown documentation are built using [mdoc](https://scalameta.org/mdoc/).
 While you're writing documentation, you can check that everything compiles by running `mdoc` in the sbt shell.